docknetwork/planning/rfc/0004-interop.md

 ## Motivation

 Dock is providing tools for a standards-based ecosystem, proving interoperability is required to show standards compliance.
-It also helps showing potential users that chosing Dock is a more future-proof and enabling option than using vendors that use proprietary solutions.
+It also helps showing potential users that chosing Dock is a more future-proof and enabling option than using vendors implementing proprietary solutions.

 ## Previous Work

-*What previous efforts, if any, have been made to solve these problems?*
-*Any other related efforts?*
+_Please refer to the [suggested reading section](#suggested-reading)._

 ## Goals

-*Bulleted list suggested.*
+1. Prove interoperability with CHAPI by making public three demo web applications showing the Issuer, Wallet and Verifier use cases.

 ## Non-Goals